 The return journey follows the same trail back.
-And just as we were thinking that the top highlights of the day were behind us, we spotted a Humpback whale incredibly close to the coastal rock shelf.
+And just as we thought that the top highlights of the day were behind us, we spotted a Humpback whale incredibly close to the coastal rock shelf.
 We watched it go into a dive as it raised its tail above water before disappearing for a few minutes.
 Royal National Park is one of the best places in Sydney for whale watching from the shore.

 Is Garie Beach to Curracurrong Falls track worth it?

-Each time Gaiti and I venture into the epic nature, we reproach ourselves for not doing this more often.
+Each time Gaiti and I venture into epic nature, we reproach ourselves for not doing this more often.
 So my post-covid resolution is to take at least one outdoor adventure in Sydney every couple of weeks.

 How to get to Garie Beach